 Ahmed Faheem Zobaa is a Senior Lecturer in electrical and power engineering, an MSc Course Director and a Full Member of the Institute of Energy Futures at Brunel University London, UK.
 His main areas of expertise include power quality, renewable energy and smart grids.
 Dr. Zobaa is a Senior Fellow of the Higher Education Academy.
 He is a Fellow of the Institution of Engineering and Technology, the Energy Institute, the Chartered Institution of Building Services Engineers, the Institution of Mechanical Engineers, and the African Academy of Science.

 Shady Hossam Eldeen Abdel Aleem is an Assistant Professor at 15th of May Higher Institute of Engineering, Egypt, where he works in the field of electric machines, optimization problems, power quality, electric circuits, and engineering mechanics.
-He is an Editor for the International Journal of Renewable Energy Technology and the author/co-author of many journal and conference papers.

 This book is aimed at researchers, as well as practicing engineers involved with modern electrical power systems and smart grids.
 It is also for advanced students studying related subjects.